steffenwoell/steffenwoell.github.io/docs/publications-data.md

 # Publication data model

-`_data/publications.yml` is the future canonical source for the Publications page and its JSON-LD.
-During the staged migration, `publications.md` remains the source of the visible page.
-Do not maintain the same entry in both sources once the renderer is enabled for its category.
+`_data/publications.yml` is the canonical source for the Publications page and its JSON-LD. `publications.md` contains the page header and renders the navigation, sections, citations, links, and structured metadata from that data file.

 ## Minimal entry